sakamies/filter-element/notes.md

 ## TODO

-- Row selectors should be has or is, I mean
-  `:scope > *:is([a*=b][a*=b],:has(a*=b):has(a*=b))`
-  This would match the row as well as children.
-Not sure about the perf any more vs walking the dom with a tree walker

 - Make example with radios like crisp comboboxes, so search field plus filterable radios

 - Gather all matches with :is(attrshere) and send them along with the found elements, so users of the element can highlight the matches any way they want.

 - Some mechanism to set filtered out elements as disabled?
 Probs not a direct feature, but rather for any project using filterer to implement itself.
 Maybe add .matches and .filteredout or soemthing to the event details so you can respond to those any way you want.
 Maybe an optional callback for while filtering to be run for every element, would save looping everything twice.
 These kindsa hooks will inevitably lead to all kinds of hacks though, hooks are bad.

-- `auto-index` attribute to automatically build index based on textContent of immediate children if index attributes were not provided in server rendered html?
-This needs javascript anyway, so autoindexing would be real easy and helpful.

-    //TODO: if name === index
-    // if newValue === auto
-    // build index
-    // make tag prefix into 'tagname-auto-attrname', so it can be cleaned out if autoindex is disabled
-    // index attr values should be auto (default) and manual or nothing. if index attrs is added without value, act as if it was auto.
-So index or index="auto" to autoindex and then index="manual" or no index attr at all.

 - `case-sensitive` or `match-case` attribute? because now the search is not case sensitive.